Drug reform groups rejoice after Trump ousts Jeff Sessions as attorney general

 "It certainly had an impact on the market and investments — and resulted in deals falling through and people pulling money out of companies," he said.

-But reality on the street was that Sessions' barked but didn't match his bite.
+But reality on the street was that Sessions' bark didn't match his bite.
 For example, his edict to enforce federal pot law — marijuana is labeled by the Drug Enforcement Agency as a schedule 1 drug alongside heroin and LSD — didn't inspire his troops to act.

 After Sessons' Jan.
 4 directive, the U.S. Attorney in Seattle, Annette L. Hayes, said in a statement that her prosecutors would continue to "focus on those who pose the greatest safety risk to the people and communities we serve."